mcu-tools/mcuboot/boot/cypress/MCUBootApp/README.md

 * BlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE;

 The demonstration device is CY8CPROTO-062-4343W board which is PSoC6 device with 2M of Flash available.
 The default flash map implemented is the following:

+Single-image mode.

-* [0x10000000, 0x10018000] - MCUBootApp (bootloader) area;
+`[0x10000000, 0x10018000]` - MCUBootApp (bootloader) area;

-* [0x10018000, 0x10028000] - primary slot for BlinkyApp;
+`[0x10018000, 0x10028000]` - primary slot for BlinkyApp;

-* [0x10028000, 0x10038000] - secondary slot for BlinkyApp;
+`[0x10028000, 0x10038000]` - secondary slot for BlinkyApp;

-* [0x10038000, 0x10039000] - scratch area;
+`[0x10038000, 0x10039000]` - scratch area (not used);

 Size of slots `0x10000` - 64kb

+MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification and uses completely SW implementation of cryptographic functions based on mbedTLS Library.

 **Important**: make sure primary, secondary slot and bootloader app sizes are appropriate and correspond to flash area size defined in Applications' linker files.

-MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification and uses completely SW implementation of cryptographic functions based on mbedTLS Library.
+**Important**: make sure RAM areas of CM0p-based MCUBootApp bootloader and CM4-based BlinkyApp do not overlap.
+Memory (stack) corruption of CM0p application can cause failure if SystemCall-served operations invoked from CM4.

 **Hardware cryptography acceleration:**